jjzcru/hog/README.md

 to go search for a cable, to then connect your PC, go to your file system and copy the file.
 Instead just send you the link and the file will automatically download.

+`hog` also support share links as `qr` code either from the terminal or an endpoint.
+This make it easier to download files from a cellphone, where you only need to open the camera and scan the `qr` code.

 ## Commands

 | Command           | Description                            | Syntax                           |